“Real estate investment even on a very small scale remains a tried and true means of building an individuals cash flow and wealth” Robert Kyosaki

 Due to various factors Dubai’s population has grown exponentially over the last thirty years.
 This can be explained with the oil boom that the middle east has seen over the last forty years as well as with the visionary leadership of the emirate leadership.
 The city’s population is set to cross the 5 mln mark by 2030.
 Today it stands at slightly above 3 mln people according to the latest report released by the Dubai government at the end of last year.

 At least until the recent slow down, the growth rates were spectacular.
 The economy as the following tradingeconomics chart demonstrates has quadrupled in the last 15 years.
-Of curse this statistics needs to taken with a pinch of salt as GDP growth is highly correlated to the construction sector which as seen in 2008 is sometimes expanding irrationally.
+Of curse this statistics needs to taken with a pinch of salt as GDP growth is highly correlated to the construction.
+This sector as seen in 2008 is sometimes expanding irrationally.
 Factually, the prospects of the economy as not as bright as they were 10 or even 5 years ago.
 We can assume that the same can apply to real estate.
+But what is better than buying at the bottom?

 The UAE’s currency – AED is pegged to the USD.
 First news, is that the returns your property will generate are de facto USD denominated.
 When it comes to yields, the gross rental yield is about 7% in average.
 The actual number you will get out of your property depends from the exact location of your property as well as the type of property and your entry point.
 The real estate market after the 2008 meltdown has become very transparent.
 Number of regulations have been introduced by RERA.
 To get an idea about the indicative yield of the property you are thinking of buying, you can have a look at famproperties as well as at property monitor.
 In order to get a very good idea of what your net return will be, it is useful to check the service charge of the building in the community you are interested in.
 There is 100% transparency, and the numbers can be found on that link.
 Once you deduct your service charges as well as your building insurance should you decide to ensure your property, chances are that your net yield will be about 5%, which in dollars terms and tax free is great.